Balanced algebraic unknotting, linking forms, and surfaces in three- and four-space: Linking pairings of cyclic branched coverings of prime order

-For $n = 2$, we have $\rho_2 = \Phi_2 = 1 + t$, and $\Lambda / (\rho_2)$ is simply isomorphic to $\Z$ via $t\mapsto -1$.
-Under this identification, the sesquilinear pairing $\ell$ simply equals \emph{twice} the bilinear pairing $\lk$, i.e.\ $\ell(x,y) = 2\lk(x,y)$ for all $x, y\in H_1(\Sigma_2;\Z)$.
-Although $\lk$ is the pairing that is usually considered in the literature and that is e.g.\ presented by the symmetrization of a Seifert matrix, we prefer to stick with $\ell$ for consistency's sake.
-We ask the reader to keep this subtlety in mind when working with results from this section.
+Although $\lke$ is the pairing that is usually considered in the literature, we prefer to stick with $\lkh$ for consistency's sake.
+We ask the reader to keep this subtlety in mind when working with results from this section (see also \cref{rmk:ko2} below).
 Let us start by proving the following.